varnishcache/varnish-cache/doc/sphinx/installation/help.rst

 this process as much as possible.

-But before you grab hold of us, spend a moment composing your thoughts and formulate your question, there is nothing as pointless as simply telling us "Varnish does not work for me" with no further information to give any clue to why.
+But before you grab hold of us, spend a moment composing your thoughts and formulate your question.
+There is nothing as pointless as simply telling us "Varnish does not work for me" with no further information to give any clue to why.